Create a popup with an intake form that will drive subscriptions at the right moments and forward the responses right to your email.

 - (Optional) Gmail

-Under the Personalizations menu item, choose Modals/Overlays and begin creating a modal for collecting newsletter subscribers.
+Under the Personalizations menu item, choose Popups/Overlays and begin creating a popup for collecting newsletter subscribers.

-Give the modal a descriptive name like “Newsletter Signup Modal”.
+Give the popup a descriptive name like “Newsletter Signup”.

 (This is only for you and your team.)